AlfieMacintosh/L4-Project/timelog.md

 #### 26th Friday
 * *4 hours* abstracted test now formatted correctly. output formatted correctly to so generator and input detection should be working
 * *1.5 hours* online meeting with supervisor
+* *0.5 hours* Meeting With Mathew Chalmers about ethics of project testing, checking to see if there are any avoidable risks.

+## Week 5 : 29th Jan. - 4th Feb. : 2024

+#### 31st Wednesday
+* *8 hours* Spent the entirety of the day trying to set up eye tracking us SR_Anipal.
+Seems to be issues with compatibility between the openVR SDK and the eyetracking SDK.
+#### 1st Thursday
+* *4 hours* Morning Spent trying to resolve the issue.
+Issue was with admin rights for PC, eye tracking can now be calibrated succesfully using headset.
+* *4 hours* Spent the afternoon messing about with the sample scenes to try and understand the scripts behind eye tracking as there are literally 30 or so scripts.
+#### 2nd Friday
+* *4 hours* Users gaze is now highlighted by using a 'Gaze Ray'.
+A line going from camera to where the are looking at until a certian specified distance.

+## Week 6 : 5th Feb. - 11th Feb. : 2024
+#### 7th Wednesday
+* *5 hours* Implenting hitboxes for gaze detection, does not appear to be working with Physics.Raycast (why???)
+* *1.5 hours* Group meeting with JPS and others, showcased progress with eyetracking and annoyance at why I cannot get it to detect my objects.

+#### 9th Friday
+* *5.5 hours* Beginning to lose sanity as eyetracking still won't pick up objects reliably.
+Relooking at source samples there may be another way to do it using the eye data directly.
+* * *1 hours* JPS was shown eye tracking in real-time.
+Could see ray, and output of co-ords of users gaze to txt.
+Still won't pick up objects!!!!

+## Week 7 : 12th Feb. - 18th Feb. : 2024
+#### 12th Monday
+* *3 hours* Physics.Raycast appears to be a lost cause.
+Might have something to do with the ray intercepting multiple object hitboxes, but even then the colour won't change as required of the objects.
+Spent 3 hours with little progress.

+#### 13th Tuesday
+* *3 hours* Success!
+Eye tracking now uses eye data directly.
+Stimulus changes colour with new seperate script that is called when user looks at object.
+Also I now use mesh colliders, less efficient but more accurate.